| Key Fundamentals: Sales, Margins, Return On Equity

 profitability without the distortion of varying tax

+rates.
 The rule of thumb for all companies except retailers:

 seek companies with annual pretax profit margins of